Authentication

 resource owner password flow

-for trusted applications (e.g. used by Weaviate Cloud Services. - Use
+for trusted applications like Weaviate Cloud. - Use

 hybrid flow